Tenant Eviction Services

 - You have a copy of the HMO license (or submitted and acknowledged application) if applicable

-- You have a copy of the Part 3 Housing Act 2004 license (or submitted and acknowledged application) if applicable
+- You have a copy of the selective license (or submitted and acknowledged application) if applicable

-- You have complied with the new rules imposed on tenancies created on or after 01 October 2015.
+- You have complied with the new rules imposed under The Deregulation Act 2015

 The alternative to the above is use the rent arrears ground for possession if they are over 2 months in arrears, please ask about this option.